 Virtual consultations also make it easier for a support person to be present, giving you additional comfort and assurance.

-If you have sensitive needs, you may feel it is easier to open up to your health care provider virtually from your own home – and maybe with support at your side.
+If you have sensitive health needs, you may feel it is easier to open up to your health care provider virtually from your own home – and maybe with support at your side.

 Inclusive and Efficient Care